For: Senior Marketing Executives, Content Strategy Professionals

 To support our 20 year content services business in which we created customer facing content for B2B sales and marketing organizations, we developed a framework based upon six key competencies.

-Working with these competencies helps define a comprehensive and effective enterprise content strategy.
+Working with these competencies helps define a comprehensive and effective enterprise information and content strategy.
 They also provide a lens through which to assess an organization’s readiness to operationalize that strategy.

 Background considerations for each competency are the organization’s top level goals and go-to-market strategies and plans.
 A content strategy should align with and support marketing, sales, sales channel, customer service and training strategies.